 Deployment security and access

-After your site is deployed, protect and secure it with the following high-level security checks to restrict Commerce Manager to authorized users.
+After your site is deployed, protect and secure it with the following high-level security checks to restrict Commerce Admin to authorized users.

 - Change the default password after a fresh installation.

-- Enable a firewall to restrict remote access to Commerce Manager.
+- Enable a firewall to restrict remote access to CMS/Commerce admin.

-- Set up roles and permissions for users who need access to Commerce Manager.
-See the User Guide.
+- Set up roles and permissions for users who need access to Admin site.

 - Limit database access by enabling SQL or Windows authentication.